heremaps/naksha/docs/JBON.md

 }
 ```

-We see, that we over and over again have this sub-object:
+We see, that over and over again this sub-object is encoded:

 ```json
 {